-So I'm standing in middle of our VBS disaster last summer and everything that could go wrong is going wrong.
+So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Craft supplies never got delivered.
 Sound system's making weird screeching noises.
 Three volunteers called in sick.
 Two kids are crying because they can't find their parents.
 One kid threw up on the snack table.